Table of Contents Show

 7. Different Scaling Hobbit Holes

-The Shire of Hobbiton New Zealand movie set has 44 Hobbit holes.
+The Shire of Hobbiton movie set has 44 Hobbit holes.
 Each hobbit hole has different scales.
 Some holes were built on a 90 percent scale, while others were built on a 60 percent scale.
 It was according to the height of the hobbit actors.

 8. Only A Few Sheep Were Used in the Film